California Custody and Co-Parenting Laws

 -

-California courts aim to create parenting time arrangements that provide stability, minimize conflict, and allow the child frequent and continuing contact with both parents.
-Judges look for schedules that meet the child’s developmental needs and support a strong parent-child relationship in each home.
-When parents cannot agree on a schedule, the court will order one based on the child’s best interests and the family’s unique situation.
+California courts aim for schedules that reduce conflict, maintain consistency, and allow the child frequent and continuing contact with both parents whenever safe and appropriate.
+When parents cannot agree on a schedule, the court will order one based on the child’s best interests.

-California divides custody into two parts: physical custody (where the child lives) and legal custody (who makes major decisions about the child’s upbringing).
-Legal custody may be joint, where both parents share decision-making authority, or sole, where one parent has the final responsibility for major decisions.
+Legal Custody refers to a parent’s authority to make major decisions about a child’s upbringing.
+Legal custody may be joint, where both parents share decision-making responsibilities, or sole, where one parent has the final authority on major issues.

 -